Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Experimental Results: NERD

 We first verify the NERD estimator on Gaussian data.
 Specifically, $P_X = \mathcal{N}(0, \Sigma)$ is a multivariate Gaussian with $m=20$ dimensions.
 Let $\Sigma = V \mathrm{diag}(\sigma_1^2, \dots, \sigma_{m}^2) V^\top$ be the eigendecomposition of $\Sigma$, with $V$ orthogonal.
 In this case, the rate-distortion function of $P_X$ has an analytical form and is given by \cite{CoverThomas}

 where $\lambda > 0$ satisfies the reverse water-filling condition

 To evaluate NERD, we choose $\sigma_k^2 = 4e^{-\frac{1}{16}k}$, and pick an orthogonal matrix $V$ to form $\Sigma$.
 We generate samples from $\mathcal{N}(0, \Sigma)$ and apply Alg.~\ref{alg:NERD}.
 As shown in Fig.~\ref{fig:gaussian_NERD}, for this choice of $P_X$, NERD can accurately estimate $R(D)$ for rates below 10 bits.
-For higher rates, the estimate suffers from numerical instability.
-The $\epsilon$ term in \eqref{eq:epsilon_obj} becomes significant in the low distortion, higher rate regime and the choice of $\epsilon$ limits the accuracy of NERD.
+For higher rates, the estimate suffers from numerical instability as discussed in the previous section.
+We also provide a second Gaussian example in the appendix, shown in Fig.~\ref{fig:gaussian2}.